0x1h0b/Network-Packet-Analyzer/README.md

  Now if you wish to clone  through terminal then you must install git first.
  You can refer to their [official website](https://git-scm.com/) to install git.

- Open cmd  and navigate to the project location.
+ Open cmd/terminal  and navigate to the project location.

  for example if you have saved it in desktop, type-
  ```